Office of the Independent Adjudicator: Student complaints scheme

 The OIA is funded by compulsory annual subscriptions from over 800 higher education providers that are members of its scheme, receiving £5.4 million in 2019 from subscriptions.
 The OIA's board of directors has 15 members.

-The OIA looks at a wide range of "procedural issues" but it does not adjudicate on issues of "academic judgment".
-It functions by seeking information from both complainant and the higher education institution and allowing each party to comment.
+The OIA considers a wide range of procedural issues, but under section 12 of the Higher Education Act 2004 it does not review matters of academic judgment.
+Its guidance defines academic judgment as decisions where the opinion of an academic expert is essential, such as marks awarded, degree classifications, research methodology, the adequacy of feedback, or course content and outcomes.
+However, OIA may review whether the provider of higher education has followed its own assessment, marking, and moderation procedures, and whether there was any bias, unfairness, or maladministration in the decision-making process.

+The OIA Scheme Rules describe its role as conducting a review rather than a full re-hearing of a complaint, determining whether the higher education provider has acted reasonably and in line with its own procedures, and not undertaking a fresh examination of the underlying merits of the case.
+In practice, this review involves seeking information from both the complainant and the higher education provider, allowing each party to comment, and considering whether the provider’s regulations are reasonable and have been correctly applied.
+The OIA and Judicial Review guidance notes that the organisation has broad discretion in determining the extent of its review, may investigate the underlying merits of a complaint in certain circumstances, and continues its investigation until it is satisfied that it has all the material needed to reach a decision.

 Results can include payment of compensation from the higher education institution where the complaint is upheld and so far compensation payments have exceeded £700,000 with the largest single award being £45,000 compensating a student for legal expenses.
 In 2015, 20 complainants in all received more than £5,000.
 The other 210 received an average of less than £1,500.
 In 2010, the number of complaints represented just 0.05 per cent of the 2.2 million students enrolled in higher education.

 In 2019, only 3% of complaints reviewed by the OIA were Justified, 11% were Partly Justified, 9% Settled, 17% were classed as Not Eligible, 10% were withdrawn and 50% were Not Justified.
 The OIA has discretion to publish summaries of complaints.

 The OIA is required to report to the board and publish in his annual report any non-compliance with recommendations by a university.

 In a report commissioned by the OIA, titled Student Satisfaction with the Office of the Independent Adjudicator for Higher Education, said "in all, the predominant emotions felt by students at the end of the OIA process are highly negative, and very similar to those felt by students at the end of the HEI process that led them to the OIA."

-Lord Justice Longmore in R (Sandhar) v OIA considered whether, because the OIA is funded by higher education providers, it is unable to avoid the appearance of bias.
-Lord Justice Longmore concluded "In all these circumstances I just do not see how it can be said that any fair-minded and informed observer could say that there was a real possibility that the OIA in general or its Independent Adjudicator or any individual case-handler was biased in favour of the [higher education provider] under scrutiny in any particular case or lacked independence in any way".